What is it?

 A weblog, or "blog", is really just a website.
 Weblogs cover as many different topics, and express as many opinions, as there are people writing them.
 Some blogs are highly influential, some have enormous readership, some are university course websites, while others are mainly intended for a close circle of family and friends.
 It is common for people to write blogs to describe their work, their hobbies, their pets, social and political issues, or news and current events.
 And while blogs are typically the work of one individual, blogs combining contributions of several people, ‘group blogs’, are also popular.

-UBC Blogs now includes social networking features to enable people with similar interests to connect and communicate.
-These features allow users to create profiles, join groups and connect with friends and colleagues.
-UBC Blogs can be used to build a course website, allow group authoring on a blog, provide peer review (editing with comments) of authored content, provide class webspace development (adding annotated links/building a shared resource for a class), and provide a personal portfolio for students, faculty and staff (upload media - slides, video, images of your artwork).
+- UBC Blogs uses WordPress a personal publishing platform designed to provide individual or group spaces for instructors and students.
+Some of its features include social networking enabling people with similar interests to connect and communicate.
+You can join groups, build course websites, allow group authoring on a blog, provide peer review (editing with comments) of authored content, provide class webspace development (adding annotated links/building a shared resource for a class), and provide a personal portfolio for students, faculty and staff (upload media - slides, video, images of your artwork).
+With Connect's UBC Blogs Tool Link, it's now easier to link your Connect course with UBC Blogs.

-Where Can I get a Blog or Webspace?
+Where else can I get a blog or webspace?

 Uses and Benefits